gmac/gemoji-parser/README.md

 **Emoji**

-The parser plays nicely with custom emoji defined through the Gemoji core.
+The parser plays nicely with custom emoji defined through the *gemoji* core.
 You just need to call `rehash!` once after adding new emoji symbols to regenerate the parser's regex cache:

 ```ruby
 Emoji.create('boxing_kangaroo') # << WHY IS THIS NOT STANDARD?!